 My so-called best friend at the time was very friendly and smart, but at the same time… she possessed qualities that most found unappealing.
 She was charming yet manipulative.
 Popular yet not in a good way.
 One could also say that she was kind, but it was the type of kindness that did not seem genuine.
 It felt… insincere.
 As if she was being nice to everyone just to get something that she wanted from them.

 She would drag me around the school like a doll.
 She would grab my wallet and take some money without asking for my permission.
 She would pull on my hair, which seemed enjoyable for her but was painful for me.
 There was even a time when she and I were sitting beside each other, talking about random things.
-At one point, I mentioned the name of her crush back then, to which she responded by slapping my face so hard that my glasses flew from my face to the ground in front of us.
+At one point, I mentioned the name of her crush back then, to which she responded by slapping my face so hard that my glasses flew from my face and landed on the ground around ten feet from where we were.

 And sometimes, I ask myself, ‘Why didn’t you stand up for yourself, Arianna?’